 source virtual_name\bin\actiavte

-Create new Django project and app if you haven’t already.
+Create new Django project and app.

 Open settngs.py and add "myapp"